White House, GOP both claim victory on student loans in debt limit bill

 “While I wish I could take his words at face value, his past actions have showed me otherwise.
 Passing the Fiscal Responsibility Act is the only sure-fire way to force a return to repayment and prevent the president from issuing another illegal extension,” she added.

-Student loan forgiveness has been a controversial topic for Biden ever since he made debt relief a campaign promise on the trail in 2020, offering less loan forgiveness than his more progressive primary opponents.
-Since then, Democrats have wanted to see more from the president and considered his forgiveness plan only a first step to help borrowers.
+Student loan forgiveness has been a controversial topic for Biden ever since he made debt relief a campaign promise on the trail in 2020; even then, he was offering less loan forgiveness than his more progressive primary opponents.
+In the years since, Democrats have wanted to see more from the president and considered his forgiveness plan only a first step to help borrowers.

-Biden has been under enormous pressure to keep extending the payment pause since he took office, only putting a hard deadline on the pause ending when he announced his student debt relief plan.
+Biden has been under enormous pressure to keep extending the payment pause since he took office, avoiding putting a hard deadline on the pause ending until he announced his student debt relief plan.

-If his plan falls through and the pause ends, the president will have to work quickly to propose an alternative student loan forgiveness program to work toward his pledge.
+If his plan falls through and the pause ends, the president will have to work quickly to propose an alternative student loan forgiveness program to fulfill his pledge.

 The certainty of the pause ending if the bill passes through Congress crushes the hopes of advocates who were looking for Biden to extend it again.